obt/bomberjs/README.markdown

 Participating
 -------------

-We are open to new ideas and feedback, so if you have any thoughts on ways to make Bomber better, or find any bugs, please feel free to [participate in the Google Group](http://groups.google.com/group/bomberjs) or open [an issue on GitHub](http://github.com/obt/bomberjs/issues).
+We are open to new ideas and feedback, so if you have any thoughts on ways to make Bomber better, or find any bugs, please feel free to [participate in the Google Group](http://groups.google.com/group/bomberjs).

 Relevant Reading
 ----------------